 The Secret to Achieving Hypergrowth

-Slack’s CEO Stewart Butterfield, meanwhile, once shared these words of wisdom with his team:
+Zapier’s co-founder and CEO Wade Foster, meanwhile, once shared these words of wisdom in an interview:

 The common thread here?
 Being customer-driven.

-By listening to the needs and concerns of your customers, by optimizing for their happiness and their success and adapting to their changing preferences…that’s how you achieve hypergrowth.
+By listening to the needs and concerns of your customers, optimizing for their happiness and their success, and adapting to their changing preferences…that’s how you achieve hypergrowth.

 ☝ Tweet this ☝